Okay, so I almost forgot that I said Thursday would be photography day, but I did remember before midnight, so all is well.

-The first time I ever read anything about catchlights, (it was a layout by Cathy Zielske in the 2002 Scrapbooking Hall of Fame book entitled "Catchlights") a whole new world of photography opened up to me.
-Ever since that moment I have worked to perfect it, and now it comes fairly naturally to me.
+The first time I ever read anything about catchlights, (it was a layout by Cathy Zielske in the 2002 Scrapbooking Hall of Fame book entitled “Catchlights”) a whole new world of photography opened up to me.
+Ever since that moment I have worked to perfect it, and now it comes fairly naturally.

-For me, getting great catchlights is as simple as paying attention to my subject's eyes and moving them around until I get the look that I want.
-I often take pictures next to windows (the photo of Chloe above is taken in my living room near the sliding glass door) and get superb catchlights that way.
+Getting great catchlights is as simple as paying attention to your subject’s eyes and moving them around until you get the light you want.
+I often take pictures next to windows and get superb catchlights that way.
+The black & white photo of my daughter above is taken in my living room near the sliding glass door.

 For catchlights in outdoor photography, the trick is to keep your subject in the shade, but turned toward the light (late afternoon sun is best), so that you get beautiful sparkly eyes, but no harsh shadows.
-Sometimes I even create the shade for my subject with my own shadow, as in this picture of Bria:
+You can even create the shade for my subject with you own shadow, as I did in this picture of my daughter:

-This picture of Sophia was taken while she was still in the car, but the door was open.
-She was therefore still in the "shade," while her eyes still reflected the light coming in from outside.
-In this case, you can also see my reflection too!
+This picture of my baby was taken while she was still in the car, but the door was open.
+She was therefore still in the “shade,” while her eyes reflected the light coming in from outside.
+In this case, you can also see my reflection in her eyes, which is sometimes a cool side effect of catchlights!

 The farther away you are from your subject, the less catchlights matter.
 Also, if there are more than two or three people in a photo it is difficult to get them, mostly because you become further away from the subjects.
 Remember, the most important thing is to just start noticing how the light affects your subject's eyes, and look for things that can cause catchlights.
 You can use a reflector, car bumpers, water, snow or the sun itself and even wearing a white shirt as a photographer can help.